w12l3-c/w12l3-c/README.md

 -->

 ## 🦾 About me:
-- I am Wallace, and I like ML(CV and Generative) and Health.
+- I am Wallace, and I like working on ML(CV, Generative, NLP, Tabular) with Health.
 - I would love to work on open source projects if there are any opportunities.

 <a href="https://www.linkedin.com/in/wallace-lee-yh/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>